qoobaa/docker-cloud-print-server/README.md

 ## Building

-    admin_pass=mypassword share_scope=mygoogleaddress@gmail.com docker-compose build
+    docker build --build-arg share-scope=yourgmailaddress@gmail.com --build-arg admin-password=yourwebinterfacepw .

-`admin_pass` will be the password you use to log into the CUPS webinterface. `share_scope` is your google email address or google groups address.
+`admin-password` will be the password you use to log into the CUPS webinterface. `share-scope` is your Google email address or google groups address.

 During one of the build steps you will be prompted by the google connector to copy a code and paste it to `http://google.com/device`.